Skip to content

 Early intervention identifies pupils who may need more support, allowing them to move on at the same pace as the rest of the class.

-Maths lessons are broken down into small connected steps that help children to understand mathematical concepts and apply them.
 When teaching a particular area of maths pupils are exposed to different representations to allow them to make connections and explain their reasoning.

 There is great emphasis placed on pupil discussion where children work together to share ideas and develop a deep understanding.

-Quick and efficient recall of facts and procedures is also essential for children to master difficult mathematical concepts.
-Key knowledge such as multiplication tables and addition facts are learnt so that children can recall them automatically, this enables pupils to focus on new concepts.
+Key knowledge such as multiplication tables and addition facts are learnt so that children can automatically recall without reference, this enables pupils to focus on new concepts.

 outdoor-play-equipment.jpg